openresty/lua-nginx-module/README.markdown

 Changes
 =======

-The changes of every release of this module can be obtained from the ngx_openresty bundle's change logs:
+The changes of every release of this module can be obtained from the OpenResty bundle's change logs:

 <http://openresty.org/#Changes>